sangupta/ps/solutions/2018/build-mongodb.md

-# Building your own MongoDB
+# Building your own MongoDB in Java

 This article talks about creating your own MongoDB kind of database.

-Before we delve into the technical details on how something like MongoDB could be implemented, let's first understand the basic capabilities/features that the database provides to a user.
+Before we delve into the implementation details let's take a peek on how MongoDB is defined:

 As defined in Mongo documentation at https://www.mongodb.com/what-is-mongodb: